namel3ss-Ai/namel3ss/README.md

 **Try these three things**
 1. Run the simplest example (or scaffold `n3 new crud`) and note anything unclear or broken.
-2. Change a small flow or syntax and see how the runtime responds; report surprises.
+2. Change a small flow or syntax and see how the engine responds; report surprises.
 3. Call an AI profile with a basic prompt and share any errors or friction you hit.

 ---